Christianity in Jordan: Role in Jordanian society

 Christians are exceptionally well integrated in the Jordanian society and have a comparatively high level of freedom, though they are not free to evangelize Muslims.
 They form a significant part of the kingdom's political and economic elite.
 Christians enjoy high economic and social opportunities in the Hashemite Kingdom of Jordan compared to the position of some, but not all, of their co-religionists in the rest of the Middle East.
 Christians are allotted 9 out of 130 seats in the Jordanian parliament and also hold important ministerial portfolios, ambassadorial appointments, and positions of high military rank.

 Jordanian Christians are allowed by the public and private sectors to leave their work to attend mass on Sundays.
 All Christian religious ceremonies are publicly celebrated in Jordan.
 Christians have established good relations with the royal family and the various Jordanian government officials, and they have their own ecclesiastical courts for matters of personal status.
 The government has contributed to restoring pilgrimages to the baptismal site of Jesus.
 Christians involved in Jordanian politics include Deputy Prime Minister Rajai Muasher and ambassador to the U.S. Dina Kawar.

 Jordanian Christians of the evangelical church created the Jordan Evangelical Council in 2006.
 The most recent elections in September 2019 elected Reverend Habes Nimat as president and Reverend David Rihani as vice president.

-King Abdullah II is an ardent supporter of Arab Christians:
+King Abdullah II is an ardent supporter of Arab Christians.
+In 2022, he unveiled plans for the celebrations of the bimillenary of the baptism of Jesus in 2030.

-Let me say once again: Arab Christians are an integral part of my region’s past, present, and future.